Feature Comparison: vSAN (On-premises) to VMware Cloud on AWS

 vSAN Data-in-Transit Encryption | Yes | No | When using VMware Cloud on AWS i3en.metal hosts, in-transit encryption is provided through hardware-level encryption between instances within the SDDC boundary, including vSAN traffic. |

-vSphere Native Key Provider | Yes | No | VMware Cloud on AWS uses their own KMS for key management |
+vSphere Native Key Provider | Yes | No | VMware Cloud on AWS uses its own KMS for key management |

 vSAN File Services (SMB & NFS) | Yes | No | |

-Cloud Native Storage | Yes | Yes | On VMware Cloud on AWS, this is achieved when using Tanzu Kubernetes, and will provide block-based RWO persistent volumes. vSAN on-prem can serve both block-based RWO and file-based RWM persistent volumes. |
+Cloud Native Storage | Yes | Yes | This is achieved on VMware Cloud on AWS when using Tanzu Kubernetes and will provide block-based RWO persistent volumes. vSAN on-prem can serve both block-based RWO and file-based RWM persistent volumes. |

 vSAN Data Persistence Platform | Yes | No | |